gsomix/blog/content/02-shortest-intro-to-compiler-design.md

 It seems like a good start for a more complicated compiler, right?
 We can go with [stack languages](http://evincarofautumn.blogspot.com/2012/02/why-concatenative-programming-matters.html) like Forth, Postscript, Joy or Factor.
 Even statically typed functional [language](https://kittenlang.org/) can be stack-based!
 Obviously another way is to increase syntax complexity.
 But let's leave all these questions for later posts.

 We wish you success in compiler design.
-Merry Christmas and Happy New Нear!
+Merry Christmas and Happy New Year!